K. S. Narasimhaswamy

-Kikkeri Subbarao Narasimhaswamy (26 January 1915 – 27 December 2003) commonly known as K. S. Narasimhaswamy, was an Indian poet who wrote in Kannada language.
+Kikkeri Subbarao Narasimhaswamy (26 January 1915 – 27 December 2003) was an Indian poet who wrote in Kannada language.
 His most popular collection of poems, Mysooru Mallige, has seen more than thirty-two reprints and is sometimes given to newly married couples in Karnataka.
 Narasimhaswamy is a recipient of the Sahitya Akademi Award, Kannada sahitya Academy Award, and the Asian Prize for literature.

 Early life

 Narasimhaswamy was born in Kikkeri in Mandya district.
 He abandoned studies after his father, who wanted him to become an engineer, died, and took up a job of a clerk in a municipal office in Mysore.
 However, in 1934, he joined the Central College in Bangalore, where he obtained a Bachelor of Arts degree.
 He was transferred to Bangalore in 1954 and retired as a superintendent in the Karnataka Housing Board in the 1970s.
 He married Venkamma in Tiptur in 1936.
 He often portrayed his wife as the inspiration for his poems which mainly deal with romance in married life.